Chelsea Brown: Emigration and career in Australia

-Brown met and became engaged to Australian property developer Kelvin Barry Hirst whilst holidaying in Acapulco, Mexico in 1973.
+Brown met and became engaged to Australian property developer Kelvin Barry Hirst while holidaying in Acapulco, Mexico in 1973.
 Brown emigrated to Australia shortly after that, Hirst became her manager and they were married in 1977.
 They divorced in the early 1980s.
 Hirst features as the male vocal on Brown's record Day Dreaming (October 1975).
 In 1982 Brown released a second album self-titled Chelsea.

 Brown became a familiar figure on Australian television, with appearances on Graham Kennedy's Blankety Blanks, Jimmy Hannan's Celebrity Squares plus ongoing roles in soap operas Number 96 (in 1977), The Power, The Passion (1989), in a regular role as the resident restaurant singer and Network Ten's E Street (in 1990–1991) as a nightclub singer who falls for the charms of local publican Ernie Patchett and various advertisements.
-She had a guest role in the Australian-filmed Tzv series revival of Mission: Impossible (1988).
+She had a guest role in the Australian-filmed TV series revival of Mission: Impossible (1988).
 Film roles in Australia included The Return of Captain Invincible (1982) and Welcome to Woop Woop (1997).

 In the mid-1990s, she was married to fellow E Street actor Vic Rooney, who died in 2002, after which she returned to the United States.